SoFi 728X900

 Many scholarships have GPA or test score requirements, and some are more strict than others.
 A general rule of thumb is that you need to have a minimum 3.0 GPA to qualify, but this can vary depending on the exact award.

-How to apply for a mom scholarship
+How to apply for scholarships for moms

 Every student, especially if they’re a mom, should fill out the Free Application for Federal Student Aid (FAFSA) before applying for regular scholarships.
 The FAFSA is your ticket to federal financial aid, including Pell grants, student loans and work-study.